An American Christian Chapter II — The Joneses

 The Joneses gave the appearance of the perfect family.
 Considering how well they all still get along, I suppose there’s some truth to their life.
 Unfortunately, a lot of that is posturing.
 Because they were supposed to be the model Christian family, they did their best to pretend they were.
 They bragged about never having to struggle with specific issues, took pride in being over-compensated for something of little value, and primarily cared about what others thought of them.
 Wealth slowly became essential, and they began to subtly turn their nose up at others who weren’t as well off.
 They were just “blessed” more than most because they believed they were doing things right, which made them closer to God.

 As the kids got older, there was a shift in priorities to wealth management, politics, golf, social circles, privileged information, gossip, and power.
-It was never enough to be in a leadership position within the Church; there needed to be subjugation.
-They required people to rely on them, ask for their advice and counsel, and more than anything, they needed people to be under their “spiritual authority.”
-Spiritual authority is the catalyst used not only by the Joneses but most Evangelical leaders in America today.
+It was never enough to be in a leadership position within the Church; there needed to be domination.
+They needed people to rely on them and ask for counsel or advice.
+Most of all, they needed people to be under their “spiritual authority.”
+Spiritual authority is the catalyst used not only by the Joneses but by most Evangelical leaders in America today.
 This cop-out allows for unchecked abuse in God’s name simply because of a position held in a non-profit organization.

-As I type this now, I was sent a social media post from one of them mentioning how much they are being slandered and are just brushing it off.
+Right now, as I’m typing, I saw a social media post from one of them lamenting about how they’re being slandered, but they’re not letting it bother them.
 This mentality is a common theme in the Jones family.
 Everyone is out to get them, but “It’s only because those people are hurt and bitter.
 They just need forgiveness.”
-There is very much a lack of understanding and self-assessment as to why someone might be hurt and bitter.
-I know that they will read this post and once again take to their pulpits or social accounts and proclaim how broken I am (Hi guys, I hope you’re doing well!) without reflecting on why.
-They’ve stalked my family and friends before, and they’ll do it again.
-And yes, stalked is the appropriate word.
+They fail to understand and reflect on why someone might feel hurt and bitter.
+I’m aware that they’ll read this post and, as they often do, take to their pulpits or social media to declare how broken I am, without stopping to consider why.
+They’ve stalked my family and friends in the past, and I’m sure they’ll do it again.
+And yes, “stalked” is the appropriate word.

-I’m sure this will be read, and an attempt will be made to reach out to me and those I associate with to try and see what’s up, but it will not be to understand, it will be to silence.
+I’m sure this will be read.
+Someone will try to reach me and my associates.
+But, it won’t be to understand.
+It will be to silence us.
 They will not be able to discern that I’m not bitter towards them but am working out the damage done to me.
 They will not understand that I care for them as people, but disagree with how they treat others.
 They will only see what I’m writing as an attack.
 I’m saddened by this conclusion because it doesn’t have to be that way.
-I’m not trying to “cancel” them; I’m trying to describe the mental, spiritual, and sometimes physical abuse they propagate.
+I’m not trying to cancel them; I’m trying to describe the mental, spiritual, and sometimes physical abuse they propagate.

 I recently heard Devon describe how he handles criticism.
 He mentioned that there’s a truth in all of it, even if he disagrees.
-However, he also said that you have to look at “the fruit” of a person before receiving their criticism.
-Devon, I’m afraid that’s a poor way to perceive anything.
-Christianese words aside, if we only changed our perspectives based on how we judge our critics’ righteousness, then the world would have burned a long time ago.
+Yet, he also said that you have to look at “the fruit” of a person before receiving their criticism.
+I’m afraid that’s a poor way to perceive anything.
+Leaving Christian jargon aside, if we only changed our views based on how righteous we think our critics are, the world would have fallen apart long ago.
 It’s on fire now because people stultify critics who don’t already think like them.
 You cannot expect to change if you surround yourself with sycophants and those who have the same perspective as you.

-There isn’t much more I need to expound upon with the Joneses in this part, So I will write one more story before encouraging you to move on to the next chapter.
+I don’t have much more to say about the Joneses in this part, so I’ll share one more anecdote before you move on to the next chapter.

 On my 20th birthday, my mom told me she and my dad were separating.
 It was my second year of Master’s Commission, and I was already in the midst of the most hellish and unyielding period of my life.
 I was torn.
 I knew it was a long time coming, but it still hit hard.
 I lived at home during my MC years, and not having a place to escape made me feel trapped.
 I told the two male leaders, Devon and Noah, what was happening and how troubled I was.
 I vividly recall Devon telling me that I had to fight it and that my parents should be seeing me as an example.
 I was told I didn’t need time to deal with it; I needed to pray.

 Pastor Ben was mediating all of this with my parents, telling my Father one thing and my mother another.
 My father was directed to let my mother take her time in a trial separation and to not reach out to her, no matter what.
-On the other hand, my mother was told that he would reach out to her if he cared.
-After six months, my mother filed for divorce and told my father that he should have reached out if he cared.
+On the other hand, my mother was told that my father would reach out to her if he cared.
+After six months, my mother filed for divorce and told my father that he would have reached out if he really cared.

 Why Ben did this is beyond me.

-Through all the absolute shit that happened in that period, Devon and Raymond were still the first to show up at the emergency room and hug me.
+Through all the hell I went through during that period, Devon and Raymond were the first ones to show up at the emergency room, ready to give me a hug.

 This continues in An American Christian III and IV in a two-part overview of the Master’s Commission Program created by Joneses.